AmilM7/CV-frontend/README.md

 -my abilities <br>
 -activities  <br>

-There are is also opetion to contact me using email or Linkedin account.
+There are is also option to contact me using email or Linkedin account.

 ## Technical part